17 No-Chop Recipes You Can Make on Even Your Busiest Weeknights

 Add more green to your plate than you’ve ever seen before with this fresh and easy recipe.
 Instead of plain lettuce, serve shredded rotisserie chicken on a bed of asparagus, peas, and mint leaves.
 Especially when you toss goat cheese and a dash of crushed red pepper into the mix, no one will ever accuse this recipe of being boring.

 Unlike a lot of veggie sides, spinach doesn't need to be chopped to make it easy to eat (especially when you serve it wilted).
 Fish fillets have the same advantage, so we spiced them up with chili powder before pan-grilling.
-Serve with a super-simple buttermilk and avocado sauce, and this mouthwatering dinner can be yours in just 20 minutes!
+Serve with a super-simple buttermilk and avocado sauce, and this mouthwatering dinner can be yours in just 20 minutes.

 We’re willing to bet you’ve never tried tacos like this before, and once you do, you might never look back.
 Filled with fresh okra and a juicy berry salsa, this recipe will make vegetarians and meat-lovers alike look forward to taco night.
-Naturally, you can’t just top off these tacos with any old cheese—use crumbles of creamy feta to keep them utterly delicious and unique.
+Naturally, you can’t just top off these tacos with any old cheese—use crumbles of tangy feta to keep them utterly delicious and unique.

 There’s usually a lot of chopping and slicing involved in making veggie kabobs, but not this recipe.
 Pairing sugar snap peas and cherry tomatoes with shrimp makes for a super-delish kabob without much prep at all.
 And in addition to the smoky flavor from the grill, these kabobs are also brushed with a mix of mayo, Asian chili sauce, and fresh ginger, giving each bite extra zip.

 Five ingredients, 25 minutes, AND no chopping?
 Sign us up, because this recipe has it all.
-Linguine and cannellini beans make this recipe hearty enough for dinner, and stirring in a homemade lemon and basil pesto makes it so tasty you’ll want to have it for dinner every night.
-If you have extra basil after making this recipe, just add a few extra leaves to your plate for even more fresh flavor.
+Linguine and cannellini beans make this recipe hearty enough for dinner, and stirring in homemade lemon and basil pesto makes it so tasty you’ll want to have it for dinner every night.
+If you have extra basil after making this recipe, just add a few additional leaves to your plate for even more fresh flavor.

-Quick, easy, tasty, and healthy—this tortellini salad hits all four!
+Quick, easy, tasty, and healthy—this tortellini salad hits all four.
 Dress up your usual dinner salad by adding cheese tortellini, dried tomatoes, and a trio of fresh herbs (oregano, lemon thyme, and dill).
 But while you’ll get your share of healthy greens, this 15-minute dinner recipe also has Parmesan and feta cheese to make your salad just a little decadent, too.